jaredstehler/grunt-template-jasmine-steal/README.md

-RequireJS template for Jasmine unit tests
+Steal template for Jasmine unit tests
 -----------------------------------------

 ## Installation

 ```
-npm install grunt-template-jasmine-requirejs --save-dev
+npm install grunt-template-jasmine-steal --save-dev
 ```

 ## Template Options

 ### templateOptions.version
 Type: `String`
-Options: `2.1.1` `2.1.2`
-Default: latest requirejs version included
+Default: latest steal version included

-The version of requirejs to use.
-Since this template is relatively recent, only versions 2.1.1 and 2.1.2 are
+The version of steal to use.

-### templateOptions.requireConfig
+### templateOptions.stealConfig
 Type: `Object`

-This object is `JSON.stringify()`-ed into the template and passed into `require.config()`
+This object is `JSON.stringify()`-ed into the template and passed into `steal.config()`